 Today I want to talk to you about rigging using Blender.
 The rigging is the operation that lets us have in second life an outfit that adheres perfectly to our character, that is, to our avatar, and that follows the avatar’s movements while moving.
 The ideal would be to have a rigging that perfectly follows the avatar’s movement even while dancing, therefore making any movement.
 However, this kind of rigging would take hours, would certainly be very demanding, and we could call it real art.

 In most cases, stores don’t make this kind of rigging, but a simple rigging allows the dress to move following the avatar’s movements without being too precise.
-Alphas are provided for the dress so that if there were any imperfection in the movement, it would be corrected by the presence of the alpha.
+Alphas are provided for the dress so that if there were any imperfections in the movement, they would be corrected by the presence of the alpha.
 A perfectly rigged dress would not require the presence of an alpha.
 Now let’s see how to rig a dress, and in particular, in this tutorial, we see quick rigging.
 I was surprised to find out how many stores use this system which, although fast, does not guarantee enough precision to say that the rigging is perfect.

 At the moment, I’m giving priority to quick rigging because in most cases, it can be sufficient, especially if we are talking about tops or t-shirts; certainly, this rigging method is not enough if we want to rig a full dress and we are in the presence of a skirt, for example, because in this case, it will undoubtedly be necessary to make adjustments.
 After all, otherwise, the dress would not fit with precision following the movements of the avatar.
 So let’s proceed to see how you can rig a top.